You are here

 About Dr. Gillman

-Dr. Matthew W. Gillman joined the NIH in 2016 as the inaugural director of ECHO.
+Dr. Matthew W. Gillman聽joined the NIH in 2016 as the inaugural director of ECHO.
 He joined NIH from Harvard Medical School where he was a professor of population medicine; he was also professor of nutrition at Harvard School of Public Health.

-This page last reviewed on June 20, 2024
+This page last reviewed on March 14, 2025